 Actor Shia LaBeouf is known for his colorful and dangerous behavior.

-But reportedly on the set of his latest film “Fury” he had discussions with co-star Brad Pitt, who was raised as a Christian, and Director David Ayer about religion according to Interview Magazine this month.
+But reportedly on the set of one of his films, “Fury,” he had discussions with co-star Brad Pitt, who was raised as a Christian, and Director David Ayer about religion, according to Interview Magazine.

 “Brad comes from a hyper-religious, very deeply Christian, Bible Belt life, and he rejected it and moved toward an unnamed spirituality.
-He looked at religion like the people's opium, almost like a Marxist view on religion.”
+He looked at religion like the people's opium, almost like a Marxist view on religion,” said LaBeouf.

 Was this just a publicity stunt, or just a fleeting moment for LaBeouf?
 He told the publication he discovered the Lord, it is real to him.
 They were not just pretty words.

 “I found God doing “Fury.”
 I became a Christian man, and not in a f****bull**** way—in a very real way.
 I could have just said the prayers that were on the page.
 But it was a real thing that really saved me.
 And you can't identify unless you're really going through it.
 It's a full-blown exchange of heart, a surrender of control.”

 LaBeouf played Boyd 'Bible' Swan in the film where this was his first role in a movie playing a man of faith.